rishkosna/prophet_vs_monte/README.md

 # Prophet ML Modeling vs. Monte-Carlo Simulation

 Comparing traditional finance modeling methods (Monte Carlo via Euler Discretization) with more novel techniques — that being modeling via machine learning — to determine a more viable trading strategy for event contract trading on Kalshi.
+None of this is financial advice LOL.

 ## Getting Started